 An often overlooked opportunity of a big day out is doing a debrief of what was fun and exciting and what didn’t work out so well.
 Children with ADHD tend to reflect more emotionally on their experiences, and since they are less able to self-regulate, especially in highly-charged environments like Stampede, end up focusing on what was the ‘worst’.
 They zero in on what caused the most disappointment, frustration or overwhelm.
 Help your child to reflect on ALL aspects of their Stampede adventure but do this the next day or so once your child’s brain has had some time to process all of their experiences and feelings.

-Celebrate the wonderful memories and how their behavior made that possible, and what happened with those situations which turned out to be less than ideal.
+Celebrate the wonderful memories and how their behaviour made that possible, and what happened with those situations which turned out to be less than ideal.
 “The rides were awesome – you waited your turn in line while we played I Spy, you got to scream on the ride but you got out of your seat right away when it was over.
-I know you really wanted to pet that big horse and the man wouldn’t let you.
+OR, I know you really wanted to pet that big horse and the man wouldn’t let you.
 But he wasn’t being mean.
 Some horses don’t like to be petted so the next time when the man says you can’t, ask him which animals like it better and he will show you.”

 Debrief conversations can go a long way to helping your child better understand/appreciate their own behaviour and that of others, continue to develop their executive functioning skills and create a more balanced view of their experiences.